 Pantone Matching System (PMS) or simply Pantone is a standard colour reproduction system.
 It identifies a colour with an allotted code (e.g. 130 C).

-Pantone Inc releases a Pantone guide annually for designers and brands to use accurate colour codes.
-Printers, design agencies, packaging manufacturers, and brands can use this guide for colour references.
-While using the guide, it’s recommended to see the latest version to avoid colour damages due to external factors.
+Pantone Matching System dictates 1867 unique colours and 13 basic colours which can be used to create any colour.
+Pantone Inc releases a guide annually for designers and brands, allowing them to use accurate colour codes.
+Printers, design agencies, packaging manufacturers, and brands can use this Pantone guide as a reference when using colours.

 CMYK colour scheme is a process of printing using a combination of four base colours- cyan, magenta, yellow, and key (black) also known as spot colours.
-Packaging printing may involve offset, flexography, digital, screen, or rotogravure methods.
-Most printers use the CMYK configuration for commercial purposes as developing colours in CMYK is simple and cost-effective.
+Most packaging printing methods like offset, flexography, digital, screen, or rotogravure, use the CMYK configuration for commercial purposes as developing colours in CMYK is simple and cost-effective.